 They’ve registered for courses, bought new books, and decorated their dorm rooms.
 But are they ready to do their own laundry?

-Pre-treat stains.
 The sooner you address stains and spills, the more successful you’ll be getting them out.
-Keep an Ariel Regular Washing Liquid with your laundry supplies to dab dirt, grease and other spills away before they set.
+Keep an Ariel Original Washing Liquid with your laundry supplies to dab dirt, grease and other spills away before they set.
 Just make sure stains are gone (rewashing may be necessary) before putting clothing in the dryer, as the heat will set the stain and make it harder to remove.

-Pop in a pod.
-Premeasured, all-in-one detergents, like the Ariel 3in1 PODS Washing Capsules Regular, save time and are super easy to use (no spillage, no schlepping).
+Premeasured, all-in-one detergents, like the Ariel 3in1 PODS Washing Capsules Original, save time and are super easy to use (no spillage, no schlepping).
 All you have to do is toss one in with the load, and voilà!
 You have liquid laundry detergent, stain remover, and brightener in one convenient package.

 Establish a laundry routine